ubolonton/twisted-csp/README.md

-Communicating sequential process for Twisted.
+Communicating sequential processes for Twisted.
+Channels like Go, or Clojure `core.async`.

 **WARNING: This is currently a toy.**